radarlabs/api-diff/README.md

 APICOM_STAGING_TEST_KEY=XXXX
 APICOM_STAGING_LIVE_KEY=XXXX
 ```

+If your server requires authorization in request params, set authStyle="param" and authParam to the request parameter name the server expects.
+If your server uses the HTTP Authoization header, then set authStyle="header" and (optionally) authType to what auth type prefix the server expects, such as "Basic" or "Bearer" - this can be omitted if your server takes bare keys in the Authoization header.

 Our config defines two types of keys - test and live.
 It also defines two key environments.
 One for "prod" and one for "staging," the host configs for "local" and "user" are both configured to look in the "staging" key env"